kristopolous/db.js/README.md

 This is a convenience on select for when you do `select('one', 'two')` and then you want to format those fields.
 The example file included in the git repo has a usage of this.

-In some functions, such as `console.log` there has to be a contextualized `thi` pointer established in order to map the caller indirectly.
+In some functions, such as `console.log` there has to be a contextualized `this` pointer established in order to map the caller indirectly.
 In these cases, you have to do a very crufty version of the call like
 so: